 Although this recommendation is supported by several major medical societies several important questions remain.
 Several studies have suggested that the yield of CT screening would improve if additional variables such as age, smoking history, BMI, presence of airflow obstruction and or emphysema and family history of lung cancer were added to the current screening criteria.
-(69,70)
+(399.1338)

 The implementation of a screening program, where available, could be useful, but has to be implemented in the appropriate environment to avoid over diagnosis, greater morbidity and mortality with needless diagnostic procedures for benign abnormalities, anxiety and incomplete follow-up, as has been suggested by studies in primary care.
-(71) On the other hand, one Danish study showed that being part of a lung cancer screening programme significantly promotes smoking abstinence (72) and a review of different studies concluded that smoking cessation during LDCT screening results in improved spirometry as well as a decrease in micronodules seen on the baseline CT, thus beneficially affecting lung cancer and COPD.
-(57) Smoking cessation interventions as part of CT scan screening programs could be of use (Table 6.1).
+(1339) On the other hand, one Danish study showed that being part of a lung cancer screening programme significantly promotes smoking abstinence (1340) and a review of different studies concluded that smoking cessation during LDCT screening results in improved spirometry as well as a decrease in micronodules seen on the baseline CT, thus beneficially affecting lung cancer and COPD.
+(1328) Smoking cessation interventions as part of CT scan screening programs could be of use (Figure 5.1).

-Common Risk Factors for Development of Lung Cancer

-- Age > 55

-- Smoking history > 30 pack years

-- · Presence of emphysema by CT scan

-- Presence of airflow limitation FEV1/FVC < 0.7

-- BMI < 25 kg/m

-- Family history of lung cancer
+Common Risk Factors for the Development of Lung Cancer Age > 55 years Smoking history > 30 pack years Presence of emphysema by CT scan Presence of airflow limitation FEV1/FVC < 0.7 BMI < 25 kg/m2 Family history of lung cancer